calvin0123/Beauty-Agent/README.md

 # Health / Beauty Agent

 Viewers often spend hours watching long YouTube beauty videos, manually searching for product names, recommendations, and whether the products are suitable for Asian skin tones or specific needs.
-This research process is slow, repetitive, and lacks a centralized, searchable source of truth.
+This research process is slow, repetitive, and lacks a centralized.

 Built a multilingual research assistant that ingests beauty YouTube videos, extracts structured product information, and creates a searchable knowledge base with grounded transcript citations.
 The agent can: